 After the success of the on going course we recruited Jo Bowis in to share her skills in flatfoot dancing and there’s now loads more people banging their feet on pieces of wood all over London.
 Brilliant.

-We’ve also started organising more specialist one off classes in areas such as old time fiddle, Swedish Gammeldansmusik (first ever workshop in the UK!), accompanying tunes in creative ways, Scottish Country Dancing, English step dancing, bones playing and Sea Shanty’s.
-The shanty’s workshop was so popular we’re now home to a resident shanty choir (taught by Pete Truin).
+We’ve also started organising more specialist one off classes in areas such as old time fiddle, Swedish Gammeldansmusik (first ever workshop in the UK!), accompanying tunes in creative ways, Scottish Country Dancing, English step dancing, bones playing and Sea Shanties.
+The sea shanty workshop was so popular we’re now home to a resident shanty choir (taught by Pete Truin).

 In almost all our courses we teach by ear which helps develop musicality and give people the real skills people need to make music together and we’ve had great results.